• Skip to main content

 5. Show faith in your client.
 It helps.

-Create a good relationship so they will want to pay you first because there may be other parties like you who are also waiting for payment.
+Create a good relationship so they will want to pay you first because other parties like you may also be waiting for payment.

 “John, we have been doing business together for a while.
 We have great trust in your organization“.